weaveworks-experiments/flux-classic/README.md

 ## Service controller for containers

-Amber lets you define _services_ which are load-balanced over a set of Docker containers.
+Ambergreen lets you define _services_ which are load-balanced over a set of Docker containers.
 The containers are automatically enrolled in services, according to selection rules you supply.

 ### How to run it